scottrobey/media-pc/README.md

 Resolution and image quality differences?

-Running LLMs locally?!
-Not really related to being a media center Other cool things you can do with your mini PC
+Development and Running LLMs locally?!
+Not really related to being a media center

+Other cool things you can do with your mini PC